awsdocs/amazon-ecs-developer-guide/doc_source/platform_versions.md

 ## Available AWS Fargate platform versions<a name="available_pv"></a>

 The following are the available platform versions\.
-For information about platform version deprecation, see [AWS Fargate platform versions scheduled for deprecation](platform-versions-retired.md)\.
+For information about platform version deprecation, see [AWS Fargate platform version deprecation](platform-versions-retired.md)\.

 ### 1\.4\.0<a name="platform-version-1-4"></a>